Rjrtgarcia/ConsultEaseFinV/IMPROVEMENTS.md

 ## 1. On-Screen Keyboard Improvements

 ### Issues Fixed:
-- Replaced squeekboard with onboard as the preferred on-screen keyboard
+- Prioritized squeekboard over onboard as the preferred on-screen keyboard
 - Added better detection of available keyboard implementations
 - Improved keyboard show/hide logic to be more reliable
 - Added fallback mechanisms when preferred keyboard is not available